JIbald/boot-kubernetes/notes.md

 > A cluster is recommended to have an odd number of nodes

 etcd is built on the *RAFT consesus algorithm*

+## Config Maps

+Config Maps Are Insecure
+Great for *innocent* env variables within kubernetes:

+Ports
+URLs of other services
+Feature flags
+Settings that change between environments, like DEBUG mode

+> not cryptographically secure.
+> ConfigMaps aren't encrypted, and they can be accessed by anyone with access to the cluster.
+> sensitive data should be stored in *Kubernetes Secrets* or another third-party solution.